 Latin II: Students will continue to learn the basic elements of Latin grammar and forms as they build vocabulary.
 Mythology, culture, and art history are essential parts of the program.
 Students may also begin the study of Ancient Greek.

-Latin III: Students engage with the writings of real Romans.
+Latin III - Prose Literature: Students engage with the writings of real Romans.
 The course of study begins with Latin prose, reading and discussing Caesar’s De Bello Gallico and Cicero’s pro Caelio.
 Students recite a portion of Cicero’s oration.
 Readings focus on the last years of the Roman Republic and its transition to the Principate.
 Students see the effects of persuasive speaking, word choice, bias, and propaganda.
 Art history, geography, and culture continue to play an important role as students begin to see the impact of Latin and the ancient world on the modern world of today.
 Students may also continue the study of Ancient Greek.